iavr/xio/README.md

 	xio::xload(name, a);

 Custom one-dimensional containers are easier to set up, since they do not need `dims()`.
+In general, `xio` considers an object to be a container as long as `std::begin()`, `std::end()` are defined on them.
+Other requirements for loading include `resize()` and `insert()` depending on whether a container is contiguous or not.
+These are not precisely documented yet.

 Built-in arrays and all C++ standard sequence and associative containers are supported without any setup, except `forward_list` and container adaptors.
 Arbitrarily nested containers are also supported, though not tested.

-The basic element types should be [`std::is_trivially_copyable`](http://en.cppreference.com/w/cpp/types/is_trivially_copyable), but arbitrary types can be supported by extending `xio`.
+The basic element types should be [`std::is_trivially_copyable`](http://en.cppreference.com/w/cpp/types/is_trivially_copyable), but arbitrary types can be easily supported by extending `xio`.
 This is not tested or documented yet.

 ### Using `xio/matlab`